🔥Manchester United XI vs Chelsea: Confirmed team news, predicted line-up and latest injuries🔥

 The return to full training of Scott McTominay means he will be back in contention imminently, while Axel Tuanzebe and Tim Fosu-Mensah will also offer depth in the final months of the season.

-It remains to be seen if Chelsea will come too soon for McTominay, though Paul Pogba has also stepped up his recovery from ankle surgery.
+Chelsea will come too soon for McTominay, while Paul Pogba is again out despite stepping up his recovery from ankle surgery.

 Predicted Manchester United XI (4-2-3-1): De Gea; Wan-Bissaka, Lindelof, Maguire, Shaw; Fred, Matic; Mata, Fernandes, James; Martial